Code-Institute-Submissions/Siobhanmcc-django_JanResub/README.md

 Note - If you are having issues viewing static files you may need to collect static with the below command.

 python3 manage.py collectstatic

-Heroku Deployment
+### Heroku Deployment
-To deploy TickTock  to heroku, take the following steps:
+To deploy FitnessPro  to heroku, take the following steps:
 Create a requirements.txt file using the terminal command pip freeze > requirements.txt.

 Create a Procfile with the terminal command echo web: python app.py > Procfile.